ikennarichard/Everybody-loves-rails/README.md

 # 📖 Project Name

-## Everybody loves rails
+## Blog
->Everybody loves rails is a blog where you'll find resources about rails technologies, you can leave likes and comment on posts and engage with the community.
+>This project is a blog where you'll find resources about rails technologies, you can leave likes and comment on posts and engage with the community.
 Built with Ruby on Rails

 ## 🛠 Built With <a name="built-with"></a>